TusharGupta-Developer/AI-Powered-Trip-Planner/README.md

 🔗 **Live Link:** [Wanderly](https://ai-powered-trip-planner.vercel.app/)

-## 🚧 Development Status

-Currently, some features are **temporarily disabled** while debugging the `placePhoto` API issue.
-- `useEffect` in `MyTripCardItem` was firing repeatedly, causing unnecessary API calls (and hitting free tier billing).
-- To prevent unwanted charges, the following routes are commented out for now:
-  - `/create-trip`
-  - `/create-trip/view-trip/:tripId`
-  - `/my-trip`

-✅ Next Steps:
+# 🚀 Project Status: Completed ✅ | 🚧 Ongoing Enhancements

+The project is fully functional and completed, but we’re actively working on performance improvements and feature enhancements.

+---

+## 🔧 Recent Updates
+- Blocked costly Place Photo API calls (billing issue) and switched to Gemini AI–generated images.
+- Replaced invalid AI-generated image links with static images from the public folder.
+- Created a new Google Cloud billing project, enabled Places API, and updated the API key.
+- ✅ Places Autocomplete is now working seamlessly in both local and deployed environments.

+---

+## 🚀 Upcoming Enhancements
-- Fix the `useEffect` loop by adding proper dependency handling and API call guards.
+- Optimize the `useEffect` loop with proper dependency handling to prevent redundant API calls.
-- Re-enable the above routes once the API usage is optimized.
+- Re-enable the `/create-trip`, `/create-trip/view-trip/:tripId`, and `/my-trip` routes after API optimizations.
-- Continue refining UI/UX and reducing unnecessary re-renders.
+- Refine UI/UX and reduce unnecessary re-renders for smoother performance.

-> ⚠️ Note: Until fixed, some components and routes may not be available in the live demo.
+---

+💡 **Note:** All core features are functional — current work focuses on cost optimization, efficiency, and user experience

 ## ✨ Features